A Message from the Artistic Director

 Leslie Fagan, Guy Few and Friends

-Gryphon Trio and James Campbell, Clarinet
+Gryphon Trio and James Campbell, clarinet

 Rolston String Quartet